microsoft/nn-Meter/docs/builder/prepare_backend.md

 - `DEVICE_SERIAL`: serial id of the device
 - `DATA_TYPE`: data type of the model (e.g., fp16, fp32)

-When the configuration edits are done, users should initialize the workspace in `builder_config` module before connecting the backend:
+When completing setting the configuration by editting `<workspace-path>/configs/backend_config.yaml`, users should initialize the workspace in `builder_config` module before connecting the backend:

 ```python
 from nn_meter.builder import builder_config